b2bvic/vvr-portfolio/content/pages/blog/your-thoughts-are-keywords-for-from-your-subconscious.md

 ---
 type: PostLayout
-title: 'Your Thoughts Are Keywords For & From Your Subconscious'
+title: "Your Thoughts Are Keywords For & From Your Subconscious"
 colors: colors-a
-date: '2023-02-25'
+date: "2023-02-25"
 excerpt: >-
   Your thoughts operate as keywords do....
 featuredImage:
   type: ImageBlock
   url: /images/blog-placeholder.jpg
   altText: Personal insights and reflections
-metaTitle: 'Your Thoughts Are Keywords For & From Your Subconscious'
+metaTitle: "Your Thoughts Are Keywords For & From Your Subconscious"
-metaDescription: 'Your thoughts operate as keywords do....'
+metaDescription: "Your thoughts operate as keywords do...."
 ---
 Your thoughts operate as keywords do.

 Consciously, this can come to you as ideas, emotions, or dreams.